oroke24/ReactJsZite/README.md

 - Preview build: `npm run preview`

 Ensure Firebase config is set in `src/firebaseConfig.js` and your Firestore/Storage security rules are aligned with the paths above.
+The business image (imageUrl) can be uploaded/updated/cleared from the Account page and displays on the Storefront header.
+Business and collection backgrounds are optional; clearing the color removes the field from Firestore.